xrzhuang/mapsapi/README.md

 {lat: 43.7030, lng: -72.2841}, //gym
 ```

-Feel free to find the latitutde and longitude of somewhere else and put that in if you want!
+2. Feel free to find the latitutde and longitude of somewhere else and put that in if you want!
 This website makes it easy to find those values https://www.latlong.net/ Then, you can create your own shape within the new location you chose.

+3. Style your map!
+Change the styling in `Polygon` to make it your own!

 ## Summary